Get a Quote

 The Patient Protection and Affordable Care Act (2010), known as the ACA, continues to evolve and 2016 has seen numerous changes, including shifting definitions, mandates, and penalties.
 Some components have been delayed or deferred, while others are now coming online.

-Jennifer McCurry, Vice President and Agency Manager at United Insurance, MORE
+Jennifer McCurry, Vice President and Agency Manager at United Insurance, believes it is important for business owners to understand what the Affordable Care Act and its MORE

 Have you ever heard the saying “no good deed goes unpunished”?
 At United Insurance, experience has taught us time and again, it doesn’t matter how noble your intentions--it’s always possible to create liabilities, some of which you may have never considered.